 The Science Team and Production Team jointly re-evaluate the methods annually to ensure the mapping process is still based on the best available science.
-This document describes the methods used to create LCMS version 2021.7 products.
+This document describes the methods used to create LCMS version 2022.8 products.
 The version naming convention is YYYY.v where "YYYY" denotes the most recent year mapped, and the "v" denotes the version of the methods used.
 We recreate all map products annually from 1985 to the most recent full growing season.
 Annual production ensures LCMS methods can be updated when appropriate and all maps will be produced in a consistent manner.

 LCMS mapping areas include all the United States and its territories.
-The first operational set of outputs, included in v2021.7, covers the conterminous United States (CONUS), southeastern Alaska (SEAK) and Puerto Rico U.S. Virgin Islands.
-Future mapping efforts will extend to Hawaii.
-This document outlines methods used over the CONUS and SEAK study areas.
+The current operational set of outputs cover the conterminous United States (CONUS), southeastern Alaska (SEAK), Puerto Rico U.S. Virgin Islands (PRUSVI).
+Hawaii (HA) production efforts are ongoing, and the HA LCMS data release is upcoming.
+This document outlines methods used over the study areas.